-Subway service is to be suspended on Line 1 line between St. Clair and Sheppard-Yonge stations on Sunday, Feb.
-23. The shutdown is needed for work on the tracks, the TCC says.
+If you’re thinking of travelling by subway on Sunday, Feb.
+23, you might want to consider alternative route.
+Subway service is to be be suspended on Line 1 between St. Clair and Sheppard-Yonge stations for the day to allow work on the tracks, the TCC says.

-Shuttle buses will be operating on the part Yonge Street usually traversed by the closed line.
-All stations will remain open for fare sales and access to surface routes, although the Old York Mills Road entrance at York Mills station and will be closed and the automated entrances at Ranleigh Avenue and Bedford Park Avenue at Lawrence station will be closed.
+Shuttle buses will be operating on the stretch of Yonge Street and all stations will remain open for fare sales and access to surface routes, although some of the entrances will be closed.

 See the TTC online for more information.

 Photo radar praised, criticized and stolen

 Residents in Leaside and East York have long called for a crackdown on speeding — but they’re divided on whether the newly installed photo radar units will help.
 Give us more such cameras, say photo radar supporters.
 No, give us more police patrols, say their critics.